thinkards/2020-voting/README.md

 **Ballot Drop Box?**: Unknown

-**Postage Paid?**: “Ballot return envelopes, with return postage provided, must be preaddressed to the auditor or clerk and the voter may return the ballot by mail or in person to the office of the auditor or clerk…”
+**Postage Paid?**: “Yes.
+Ballot return envelopes, with return postage provided, must be preaddressed to the auditor or clerk and the voter may return the ballot by mail or in person to the office of the auditor or clerk…”

 **Copy of ID Required for Absentee Voting?**: No